 #8 Morning walks to get some fresh air

 This method also gets the circulation going and boosts the metabolism.
-A walk into the fresh air provides us with the necessary portion of oxygen, which helps us start the day fitter.
+A walk into the fresh air provides us with the necessary amount of oxygen, which helps us start the day fitter.
 At night our circulation slows down.
 With morning exercise you support the effect of the hormones that are responsible for making us feel fit.
 The hormones accelerate the heartbeat and the heart pumps more blood through the body.
 This is how your body prepares itself for the day's activities.

 3. Three steps to the perfect morning routine